JamesHizon/SpringboardDE_BankingSystem_Project/README.md

-# SpringboardDE_BankingSystem_Project
+# Springboard Data Engineering Banking System Mini-Project

-Banking System Code using OOP
+### Banking System Code using OOP

 The following code includes three parent classes: Account, Person and Services

-Customer and Employee classes will inherit from the Person class, the CheckingAccount and SavingsAccount classes will inherit from the Account class, and Hizonhood, CreditCard and Loan classes will inherit from the services class.
+The Customer and Employee classes will inherit from the Person class, the CheckingAccount and SavingsAccount classes will inherit from the Account class, and Hizonhood, CreditCard and Loan classes will inherit from the services class.